 • Five Research Action Clusters (RACs), each including participation by multiple partnership teams, are developing solutions to particular problems in secondary mathematics teacher preparation identified in the white papers.
 These RACs address: (a) clinical experiences of candidates; (b) mathematical experiences of candidates (and others) in introductory mathematics courses; (c) particular mathematical needs of future mathematics teachers; (d) recruitment and retention of candidates; and (e) retention of new graduates in the field.
 Two working groups help bring the work of the RACs and MTE-Partnership together: Equity and Social Justice Working Group, and Transformations Working Group.

 • Four Funded Projects that support various aspects of the work of the RACs and Working Groups.

-On-going development: A major focus for the MTE-Partnership is the work of the RACs.
+Over its initial years, the major focus for the MTE-Partnership was on the work of the RACs.
 Institutions within each RAC are developing, testing, and refining solutions in their area of work, generally following the Plan-Do-Study-Act (PDSA) model.
 As they are able to demonstrate success, solutions developed by each RAC are being made available to additional teams for extended testing, noting any adaptations that may be necessary to address the local context.
 Note that the development model is based on improvement science techniques, utilizing the power of the network—thus, this is a “networked improvement community” design.